featheredtoast/satisfactory-monitoring/README.md

 # Ficsit Remote Monitoring Companion Bundle

 A docker-compose for getting Satisfactory dashboards and alerting.
-Configured for:
+Configured to view dashboards and alerts including:

 ### General production and power stats
 ![dashboard](resources/satisfactory-dash.png)